Types of Research Projects

 Your instructor may ask you to produce only one specific type, or allow you to choose among several.
 Please consult with your instructor if you are unsure what kind of project is acceptable.

-• What are the specific hypotheses (claims) or research questions that your work examines?
+• What are the specific hypotheses (claims) or research questions that my work explores?

-• What pertinence does your research have for others?
-Another way of posing the question is to ask: what contributions does your proposed study make to the field?
+• What pertinence does my research have for others?
+Another way of posing the question is to ask: what contributions does my proposed study make to the field?
 This question is often answered by providing a review of existing scholarly literature and then demonstrating how your work fills a gap or in other ways clarifies or extends the work of others.

 Research projects also include the following elements: